gabkhazak/Project-1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the _filebeat-config.yml____ file to __ansible container /etc/ansible/files/filebeat-config.yml___.
-- Update the _____ file to include...
+- Update the _hosts____ file to include...the elk server 10.1.0.4 under the webservers_
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to _http://[your.VM.IP]:5601/app/kibana_go to Step 5:Module Status and click Check Data __ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- _Which file is the playbook? filebeat-playbook.yml  Where do you copy it?_ /etc/ansible/roles
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _Which file do you update to make Ansible run the playbook on a specific machine? the hosts file How do I specify which machine to install the ELK server on versus which to install Filebeat on?_add the private IP of the elk virtual machine under webservers
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://[your.VM.IP]:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-Run ansible-playbook (name of yml file example) my-playbook.yml to download the playbook Run sudo apt-get update to update the files
+Run ansible-playbook filebeat-playbook.yml to download the playbook Run sudo apt-get update to update the files